namtoki/English/stock/pool.md

 - The guy I'm playing is a really good golfer?
 Well, I may as well give up before I start. (仕方ない)
 - Which train do we need to take?
 It doesn't matter.
 They all go to Central Station.
 - I won't know until I try.
+- Do you want me to bring anything?
+- You want to come?